aws/aws-parallelcluster/tests/integration-tests/README.md

                         Tests parallelism for every region. (default: None) --sequential          Run tests in a single process.
 When not specified tests will spawn a process for each region under test. (default: False)
   --credential CREDENTIAL
-                        STS credential to assume when running tests in a specific region.Credentials need to be in the format <region>,<endpoint>,<ARN>,<externalId> and can be specified multiple times.
-                        <region> represents the region credentials are used for, <endpoint> is the sts endpoint to contact in order to assume credentials, <account-id> is the id of the account where the role
+                        STS credential to assume when running tests in a specific region.Credentials need to be in the format <region>,<endpoint>,<ARN>,<externalId> and can be specified multiple times. <region> represents the region credentials are used for, <endpoint> is the sts endpoint to contact in order to assume credentials, <account-id> is the id of the account where the role to assume is defined, <externalId> is the id to use when assuming the role. (e.g. ap-east-1,https://sts.us-east-1.amazonaws.com,arn:aws:iam::<account-id>:role/role-to-assume,externalId) (default: None)
+  --use-default-iam-credentials
+                        Use the default IAM creds to run pcluster CLI commands.
+Skips the creation of pcluster CLI IAM role. (default: False)
-                        to assume is defined, <externalId> is the id to use when assuming the role. (e.g. ap-east-1,https://sts.us-east-1.amazonaws.com,arn:aws:iam::<account-id>:role/role-to- assume,externalId) (default: None) --retry-on-failures   Retry once more the failed tests after a delay of 60 seconds. (default: False) --tests-root-dir TESTS_ROOT_DIR
+  --retry-on-failures   Retry once more the failed tests after a delay of 60 seconds. (default: False) --tests-root-dir TESTS_ROOT_DIR
                         Root dir where integration tests are defined (default: ./tests)

 Test dimensions:
   -c TESTS_CONFIG, --tests-config TESTS_CONFIG
                         Config file that specifies the tests to run and the dimensions to enable for each test.
 Note that when a config file is used the following flags are ignored: instances, regions, oss, schedulers.
 Refer to the docs for further details on the config format: https://github.com/aws/aws-parallelcluster/blob/develop/tests/integration-tests/README.md (default: None)
   -i [INSTANCES [INSTANCES ...]], --instances [INSTANCES [INSTANCES ...]]
                         AWS instances under test.
 Ignored when tests-config is used. (default: []) -o [OSS [OSS ...]], --oss [OSS [OSS ...]]